ocsf/ocsf-server/lib/schema_web/templates/page/guidelines_md.html.md

 ## Extending the Schema
 The Open Cybersecurity Schema Framework can be extended by adding new attributes, objects, and event classes.

-To extend the schema create a new directory in the `schema/extensions` directory.
-The directory structure is the same as the top level schema directory and it may contain the following files and subdirectories:
+To extend the schema, create a new directory with same structure the top level schema directory.
+The directory may contain the following optinal files and subdirectories.

 |             |           |
 | ----------- | --------- |